 In our rapidly changing digital world, we rely on constant connectivity to access the tools we need to work and live.
 This broad online expanse provides an ever-increasing attack surface for threats that can come from nearly any direction—and a valuable opportunity for bad actors to discover and exploit new weaknesses.

-This is where NETSCOUT's Omnis™ IDS can help.
-A sophisticated, high-performance intrusion detection solution for enterprises of all sizes, Omnis™ IDS is comprised of Omnis™ Cyber Intelligence and Omnis™ IDS Sensor.
-It provides highly reliable, open-source network intrusion detection for your environment to quickly detect threats and respond in combination with NETSCOUT's broader security portfolio.
+This is where the NETSCOUT Omnis™ IDS solution can help.
+A sophisticated, high-performance intrusion detection system for enterprises of all sizes, Omnis™ IDS is comprised of Omnis™ Cyber Intelligence and Omnis™ IDS Sensor.
+This enterprise IDS solution provides a highly reliable, open-source system for your environment to quickly detect threats and respond in combination with NETSCOUT's broader network security portfolio.

 Anywhere IDS Protection